spliew/spliew.github.io/_pages/about.md

 Research Interests
 ---
-My recent interests lie in the security and privacy issues of machine learning.
+My current interests lie in training large language models.
-I am also interested in statistics, theoretical computer science, physics and mathematics in general.
+I am also interested in security and privacy issues of machine learning, statistics, theoretical computer science, physics and mathematics in general.

 Education
 ---